-1. August 2017.
-Any self-guided walking tour of downtown Ningbo should include a stop at this cool hexagonal tower; the city’s tallest ancient structure at 167 feet.
-Built in 695 during The Tang Dynasty, the original structure has been destroyed and restored a million and one times over, with the latest renovation coming as recently as 1989.
+August 2017.
+Any self-guided walking tour of downtown Ningbo should include a stop at this cool hexagonal tower, the city’s tallest ancient structure at 167 feet.
+Built in 695 during The Tang Dynasty, Tianfeng Pagoda has a long history duding which it’s been destroyed and restored a million and one times over, with the latest renovation coming as recently as 1989.

-3. August 2017.
-There are seven floors to climb to reach the top balcony and the way is surprisingly tricky thanks to the narrow and steep staircases.
+August 2017.
+Tianfeng Pagoda has seven floors to climb and the way is surprisingly tricky thanks to the narrow and steep staircases.
 Meet another person along the way and there’ll be some decisions to make for both parties.
 Don’t expect any of the locals to do the gentlemanly thing.

-4. August 2017.
-While in no way spectacular, the views from the top are decent enough and certainly value for money at 5RMB!
+August 2017.
+While in no way spectacular, the views from the top of Tianfeng Pagoda are decent enough and certainly good value for you hard earned 5RMB.

-5. August 2017.
-There are four arched vantage points and this one is probably the best, taking in a pleasing mix of traditional and modern Ningbo architecture.
-To see Tianfeng Pagoda for yourself, take bus, 6, 9, 364, 507, 518, 560, 812 or 815.
+August 2017.
+There are four arched vantage points atop Tianfeng Pagoda, all of which showcase Ningbo’s pleasing albeit understated mix of traditional and modern architecture.
+To see the pagoda for yourself, take bus, 6, 9, 364, 507, 518, 560, 812 or 815.
 Funnily enough, you get off at the stop called Tianfeng Pagoda.

 For more on my time in the city, check out my other articles on Ningbo.